carlodavid012/100-Days-Of-ML-Code/README.md

 ## Day 67: May 8, 2019

-**Today's Progress**  Today I read more a blog post about RNNs and LSTM.
+**Today's Progress**  Today I read a blog post about RNNs and LSTM.
 I learned more about the intuition of RNNs and know why we use LSTM.
 One way to think about RNNs is they are a way to share weights over time.

 **Link**: [A Beginner's Guide to LSTMs and Recurrent Neural Networks](https://skymind.ai/wiki/lstm)